What are Medicare Supplement Plans?

 How Do Medicare Supplement Plans Work?

-Medicare Supplement plans, also known as Medigap plans, work with your Original Medicare.
+Medicare Supplement plans, also known as Medigap plans, provided by private insurance carriers, work with your Original Medicare.
 When you get medical services, your provider bills Medicare first.
-Medicare pays its part and then sends the rest of the bill to your Medigap provider.
+Medicare pays its part and then sends the rest of the bill to your Medigap plan provider.
 The amount you owe depends on your specific Medigap plan.
 These plans don’t need pre-authorization and you can keep them for life if you keep paying for them.
 Plus, they work nationwide, just like Original Medicare.

 Why Consider a Medicare Supplement Plan?